apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 Disk for OS Install
 	The disk on which to install the base system.
 A reasonable default is ``sda`` (the ``/dev/`` prefix is not necessary) Root Password
 	The password to be used for the root user.
-Input is MD5 hashed before being written to disk Confirm Root Password
+Input is hashed using MD5 before being written to disk Confirm Root Password
 	Repeat the 'Root Password' to be sure it's right Interface Name